FirmwGuy/CEP/docs/L0_Kernel/IO-STREAMS-AND-FOREIGN-RESOURCES.md

 - VALUE: small inline bytes.
 - DATA: heap‑backed bytes (owned or view with a no‑op destructor).
 - HANDLE: opaque reference to an external resource managed by a library cell.
-- STREAM: a window onto a larger external stream managed by a library cell.
+- STREAM: a byte window onto a larger external stream managed by a library cell; payloads are opaque bytes tagged by cepDT.

 Current code supports VALUE/DATA fully.
 HANDLE/STREAM are scaffolded and intentionally not exposed via `cep_cell_data()` yet (reads/updates are marked TODO).
 The design below completes HANDLE/STREAM without breaking determinism.